Validation of a noisy Gaussian boson sampler via graph theory: Borealis data acquisition and validation

 To check the stability of the results over time, we ran sampling experiments with the same settings of the circuit for two weeks.
 We executed two runs of 250000 shots each day from Monday to Friday for these two weeks.
 The parameters we used are the following: all beamsplitters are set to a transmissivity of $50 \% $, and all phase shifters are set to $0$.
 We notice that the observed changes in the average number of detected photons in the outputs during the days impacts significantly the probability of orbits $\{O_1, O_2, O_3\}$.
 This variation is likely mostly due to changes in the common efficiency between days, as mentioned in the previous section.
 The plot of the three orbits probability for the 2 weeks is shown in Fig. \ref{fig:2Weeks}, while in Table \ref{tab:2Weeks} we report the average number of photons per each run of the day during the two weeks.

 We now discuss the validation of the samples collected from Borealis.
 Based on the results reported in Ref.\cite{TairaGBS}, we expect that indistinguishable SMSV GBS and indistinguishable thermal samples display orbits on the same hyperplane in the space spanned by $\{O_1, O_2, O_3\}$.
-Furthermore, in the lossless case thermal and squeezed light GBS have a similar spread of points in the orbits, while coherent has a spread of points that is much larger.
+Furthermore, in the lossless case thermal and squeezed light GBS have a similar spread of points in the orbits, while coherent has a spread of points that is much larger (see also Supplemental Materials).
 The presence of photon distinguishability results in a change of such a hyperplane for both squeezed, thermal and coherent light.
 The effect of the photon losses is to change the GBS orbits towards the thermal sampler \cite{TairaGBS}.
 In fact, both balanced (the common efficiency in Borealis) and unbalanced (loop and relative detector efficiencies) losses lead to changes in the orbits but always on the same hyperplane.
+Indeed, introducing losses to a Gaussian state corresponds to mixing it with the vacuum, thus increasing its thermal component.
+Hence, this effect does not alter the hyperplane of the orbits.
+Furthermore, in the presence of unbalanced transmissions between the channels, this introduces also changes to the transfer matrix of the device, which does not move the orbits in different hyperplanes.
 In Fig. \ref{fig:OrbitsThermal}a and b, we show in more detail such behaviors.
 The simulation considers thermal light inputs evolving through the transformation performed by the Borealis circuit with different levels of common efficiencies.
 We set the parameters of the circuit as follows: the transmittance of BSgates was set randomly between 0.4 and 0.6, while the phase shifters were set to random values in their full range $[-\frac{\pi}{2}, \frac{\pi}{2}]$.
 The points that correspond to the same number of detected photons move along lines.
 More precisely, the orbits somehow expand when the common efficiency decreases, and shrink when the efficiency increases.
 Unbalanced losses, on the other hand, tend to alter the orbits, moving the points away from those lines, but still keeping the orbit on that same hyperplane.
+Furthermore, from this analysis other imperfections, such as small errors in the squeezing parameters, beam-splitter ratios or interferometer phase shifts, are expected to provide only second order changes in the orbits.
+Errors in the squeezing parameter does not alter significantly the class of gaussian state, and thus the orbits would move on specific lines of the same hyperplane.
+Additionally, errors in beam-splitter ratios or phase shifts would correspond to slight changes in the transfer matrix, which do not alter significantly the orbits.
 We also made an approximate simulation of the orbits of an ideal GBS, as can be seen in Fig. \ref{fig:OrbitsThermal}a-b.
 From this simulation we observe that those orbits reside on the same hyperplane of the thermal ones, as expected.
 However, they do not align with the lines of the thermal sampler.